Weed & Sex: It's Complicated, But It Doesn't Have To Be

-Whether you’re brand new or a seasoned cannabis user, we all have questions about how best to enjoy cannabis for sex.
-With Valentine’s Day just around the corner, we’ve enlisted Anna Duckworth, co-founder and editor-in-chief of Miss Grass, a cannabis brand for modern womxn, to dig in.
+Whether you’re brand new or a seasoned cannabis user, we all have questions about how best to combine cannabis and sex.
+That's why we enlisted Anna Duckworth, co-founder and editor-in-chief of Miss Grass, a cannabis brand for modern womxn, to dig in.

+Cannabis and sex have a lot in common.
+They both hold a complicated and taboo place in society.
+They both force uncomfortable conversations, with ourselves and others.
+And, if approached with mindfulness and maturity, they both function as tools for connection.

 Given the complications, pairing them might feel like a bad idea, but preliminary research suggests that sex and cannabis can actually work to ease tension, lower inhibition, heighten sensation, and promote deeper connection.